server-state/template-module/CONTRIBUTING.md

 If an issue exists for the task, please assign yourself in it and clearly state when you begin and stop working on it to let everyone know what's being worked on/ what's not assigned yet.

-Contributions may exist as PRs to the `develop` branch (and for hotfixes only to the `master` branch) only.
+Contributions may exist as PRs to the `develop` branch (and for hotfixes only to the `main` branch) only.
 They have to get reviewed and merged by members of the GitHub organization.

 #### As a member/maintainer of the core team